myWeltCode/mywelt_pos/README.md

-Sure, here is a README.md for a POS for a restaurant using PHP, using the style and flow of the LMS example:

 ## Restaurant POS System

 This is a PHP-based point-of-sale (POS) system for restaurants.
 It allows users to manage orders, inventory, and customer data.